noahraynor/request-bin-aws/server/README.md

 npm install pg
 npm install --save-dev @types/pg npm install dotenv
-Make env file (see .env.example this is unique to you)
+Make env file
+--- we each have our own
+--- ignored by .gitignore on purpose
+--- look at .env.example that is here
+--- you can copy that to your .env file

-# Install postgres on your machine
+Install postgres on your machine
-# You should have a superuser postgres and a database called postgres (needed for next steps)
+--- by default, you should have a superuser postgres and a
+    database called postgres (needed for next steps)

 # Make the user and database
 sudo -i -u postgres